Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Data Pre-Processing</h1>

-Though we do not discuss the code for the data pre-processing transformations in detail, it is essential to understand the data, including the pre-processing and preparation for machine learning.
-These pre-processing methods serve as examples for other similar problems and domains.
-However, for this article, the feature engineering ("Pre-processing") is taken as a given.
+Though we do not discuss the code for the data pre-processing transformations in detail, it is essential to understand the data, including the preprocessing and preparation for machine learning.
+These preprocessing methods serve as examples for other similar problems and domains.
+However, for this article, the feature engineering is taken as a given.

-Input to the pre-processing is from the tables listed below.
-Additional information regarding these tables are further discussed on the [Kaggle, Rossman, competion, data page](https://www.kaggle.com/c/rossmann-store-sales/data)
+Input to the preprocessing is from the tables listed below.
+Additional information regarding these tables are further discussed on the [Kaggle, Rossman competion, data page](https://www.kaggle.com/c/rossmann-store-sales/data)

 <table>